If the link fails, try pasting the url below into your browser.

 Speaking of property, Jesus told the following story:

-There was a rich man with a top manager who was accused of squandering the wealth entrusted to him.
+There was a rich man with a top manager who was accused of squandering the wealth entrusted to him."Here's my point: You'd better use crooked Mammon to make friends so that when that whole system collapses, they may accept you in their eternal shelters.

 The wealthy man summoned the manager and said, "What is this I hear?
 Settle your finances with me.
 You are finished as my manager!"